SSH everyhwere

 The most profitable way to use ssh

 on Android is by using Termux (updated versions are available on F-Droid).
-For security reasons, connecting with a password is disabled.
-This is generally a good thing, but also means that ssh-copy-id
+For security reasons, connecting with a password is completely disabled.
+This is generally a good thing but also means that ssh-copy-id

 will not work for deploying the first public key.
 It needs to be added manually to ~/.ssh/authorized_keys